 - The scheme maintained a positive cash-flow position overall, including investment income.

-As at the 31st March 2019, the LGPS liabilities were estimated at £291bn indicating an overall funding level of 98%.
-During the intervening years since establishment, the Board actively developed proposals to tackle the funding deficit (£6bn in 2019, £37bn in 2016) to improve the sustainability of the LGPS and its future funding levels.
-The next triennial valuation of the LGPS will be as at 31st March 2022.
+In a separate analysis of local fund valuation reports, it was estimated that as at 31st March 2022, the LGPS liabilities were estimated at £339bn indicating an overall funding level of 107%.
+Since its establishment, the Board has actively developed proposals to tackle the funding deficit (£6bn in 2019, £37bn in 2016) and has been successful in improving the sustainability of the LGPS and its funding level.
+The next triennial valuation of the LGPS will be as at 31st March 2025.

-I would be pleased to hear your views on this our eighth Annual Report (these should be sent to the Scheme Advisory Board secretariat).
-The Board is keen to ensure we add to the Report and that the work underlying our compilation and analysis is ultimately recognised through the UK.
+I would be pleased to hear your views on this our tenth Annual Report (these should be sent to the Scheme Advisory Board secretariat).
+The Board is keen to ensure we add to the Report and that the work underlying our compilation and analysis is ultimately recognised throughout the UK.

 Cllr Roger Phillips